 How do I get started with CUDA development without buying expensive hardware?

-Cloud GPU services like Thunder Compute let you access CUDA-powered instances starting at $0.27 per hour with pre-installed drivers and development tools.
+Cloud GPU services like Thunder Compute let you access CUDA-powered instances starting at $0.27 per hour for an RTX A6000, with A100 80GB at $0.78 per hour and H100 at $1.38 per hour.
 You can experiment with different GPU configurations and scale up as needed without the upfront hardware investment or setup complexity.